ECE461-Group5/Trustworthy-Module-Registry/README.md

 Our CD is implemented with AWS CodePipeline

 #### AWS CodePipeline
-Our pipeline The pipeline is automated to run whenever a pull request is approved and merged into main.
+The pipeline is automated to run whenever a pull request is approved and merged into main.
 Essentially whenever the main branch gets updated, the pipeline runs.

+## File Structure

 ```plaintext
 ├── 📁client